Part of a series on Google. [View Related Entries]

-Part of the reason for its popularity could be attributed to Googlewhacking British comedian Dave Gorman.
-In 2003, he toured the UK, US, Canada, Australia, and France with his live show called “Dave Gorman’s GoogleWhack Adventure” and also wrote a book on the subject.
+Part of the reason for Googlewhacking's popularity could be attributed to British comedian Dave Gorman.
+In 2003, he toured the UK, US, Canada, Australia, and France with his live show called "Dave Gorman's GoogleWhack Adventure" and also wrote a similarly titled book on the subject.

 Also in 2004, New Scientist discussed the idea of a "Googlewhackblatt," which was finding a single word, instead of a phrase, that would yield a single result.
 Over the course of that year, several people wrote into the magazine to get their Googlewhacks published.